 To date, key personas in our design are

-- Bob and Archie discovering, playing and trying IoT.
-Designs has been explored and delivered for ‘Try and Buy’ scenarios.
+- Bob and Archie discover, play, and try IoT.
+Designs have been explored and delivered for ‘Try and Buy’ scenarios.

 - Oscar getting started and maintaining the IoT platform.
-Design has been explored and delivered for ‘Getting started’ scenarios including IoT platform configuration settings of integrated services and on-boarding of new users.
+The design has been explored and delivered for ‘Getting started’ scenarios including IoT platform configuration settings of integrated services and on-boarding of new users.

 - Sally for running day-to-day operations on registered and connected devices.

-For each persona we describe the Role, the Motivation and the Pain-points.
-The following sections call out some of the research outcome on the key IoT personas
+For each persona, we describe the Role, the Motivation, and the Pain-points.
+The following sections call out some of the research outcomes on the key IoT personas